ohalukkarakaya/cpp-network-programming-cli-chat-app/README.md

     - Add the location to your system's PATH environment variable to run it from the command line.

 **You are now ready to use the CLI Chat Application to join or create rooms and start real-time communication!**

+* * *

+## 🤝 Contributing

+Contributions are welcome!
+Please follow these steps:

+1. Fork the project.
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
+4. Push to the branch (`git push origin feature/AmazingFeature`).
+5. Open a pull request.

+* * *

+## 📜 License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.